The Downers Grove Fire Department will host a community open house Wednesday to celebrate National Fire Prevention Week (Oct. 7-13).

 "Night at the Firehouse" will be held from 6:30 p.m. to 8:30 p.m. at Station 5, 6701 Main St. The public is invited to take a station tour, see demonstrations of automobile extrication and rescue techniques, and get acquainted with the various uniforms and protective apparel worn by firefighters in a variety of emergency situations during the "Firefighter Fashion Show."

-Guests will also learn how quickly a fire can spread and the effectiveness of residential sprinklers when firefighters present a side-by-side room demonstration.
+Also during the event, firefighters will demonstrate how quickly a fire can spread and the effectiveness of residential sprinklers in the side-by-side room demonstration.

-"Freddie," a robot fire truck will be on hand at the event, and a fire safety trailer will be operating to help children practice escaping from fires.
-Children can practice making 911 calls with real Downers Grove emergency dispatchers.
+"Freddie" the robot fire truck will be on hand to visit with families, the fire safety trailer will be operating to help children practice escaping from fires and children can practice making 911 calls with Downers Grove emergency dispatchers.

-The parade will begin in Hinsdale at 7 p.m. on Friday, Oct.
-11, and pass through Downers Grove at Main and Maple at approximately 7:15 p.m.
-People may assemble along Maple Avenue to view the parade and pay tribute by holding a flashlight as the cortege passes.
+The parade will begin in Hinsdale at 7 p.m., and pass through Downers Grove at Main Street and Maple Avenue at approximately 7:15 p.m.
+People may assemble along Maple Avenue to view the parade, and pay tribute by holding a flashlight as the cortege passes.